alamshahbaz366/A-simple-Calculator-master/README.md

 # A simple Calculator
-> A simple calculator using HTML, CSS &amp; Javascript
+> A simple calculator using HTML, CSS & Javascript
 > Functional elements: Display screen, 17 buttons
 > Can perform basic operation of addition, subtraction, multiplication & division